maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 ### Connection with Rigid Transformations

-From the spatial derivative of the quaternion product (in fact, any Lie group will do):
+The spatial derivative of the quaternion product (in fact, any Lie group will do) gives:

 $$\dd^s ab = \dd^s a + \Ad_a \dd^s b$$

-which is this case is exactly the translation of the rigid composition of $$\block{a, \dd^s_a}$$ with $$\block{b, \dd^s_b}$$.
-Therefore, if we encode our rigid transformations as the spatial derivatives of unit quaternions (expressed as dual quaternions accordingly), we get rigid transformation composition from the product of unit dual quaternions:
+which in our case is exactly the translation of the rigid composition of $$\block{a, \dd^s_a}$$ with $$\block{b, \dd^s_b}$$.
+Therefore, if we encode our rigid transformations as spatial derivatives of unit quaternions (expressed as dual quaternions accordingly), we obtain the composition of rigid transformations from the product of unit dual
+quaternions:

 $$\block{a + \epsilon \omega_a^s a}\block{b + \epsilon \omega_b^s b} = ab + \epsilon \block{ \omega_a^s + \Ad_a \omega_b^s}ab$$